neophob/fw-honeypot/README.md

 - dump whole traffic and let a LLM decide, what this traffic was, what happended and how malicious it is Analyze the traffic my honeypot received, figure out what the intent of this commands were in one short sentence ("Summary"). then print our color (red/yellow/green) depending on how evil/malicious the sent data is - where red is the worst

+--
+Analyze the traffic my honeypot received, figure out what the intent of these commands were in one short sentence (Summary).
+Then print our color (red/yellow/green) depending on how evil/malicious the sent data is - where red is the worst.
+Guess the attackers origin country (maybe using language settings or other id), if its not clear use "N/A"
+--
+Analyze the traffic my honeypot received.
+Identify the intent of the commands in one concise sentence.
+Classify the threat level as a color (red/yellow/green) where red is the most malicious.
+Guess the attacker's origin country if possible, otherwise write N/A.

+Return the answer strictly in this format:

+Summary: <one-sentence summary of attacker activity>
+Color: <red/yellow/green>
+Origin (guess): <country or N/A, with optional justification in parentheses>
+Do not include raw packet data, hex, or any extra information.
+--
 - hexdump

 ```